the action or activity of covering objects or structures in public places with decorative knitted or crocheted material, as a form of street art.

 We have successfully Crowdfunded £2,500 with 64 supporters in just 14 days.
 That’s £500 over our £2,000 target and enough to make a good start with Community Connections in Cornwall.

-Once the project has launched in April 2018, you’ll be able to come to your nearest Quiet Community Connections group (starting with Helston Connections on the third Monday of the month) or even create your own yarn bomb contribution at home and send it to the project.
+Once the project has launched, you’ll be able to come to your nearest Quiet Connections group or even create your own yarn bomb contribution at home and send it to the project.
+Keep up to date with the latest opportunities by joining the Quiet Community today (it’s free)!